PyramidTechnologies/escpos/font_cmds.rst

    :Default: ``n=0, n is base 10``
    :Notes:
        - Invalid n values will be ignored
-       - 90° rotated characters will be underlined in the vertical direction.
+       - :ref:`90° Rotation<1b56>` characters will be underlined in the vertical direction.

-       - Double-width and double-height commands in 90° rotation will enlarge the opposite dimension when this mode is enabled.
-          - i.e. width and height scalars are swapped
+   .. tip:: :ref:`Double-width<1b21>` and :ref:`Double-height<1b21>` commands in :ref:`90° Rotation<1b56>` will enlarge the opposite dimension when this mode is enabled. i.e. width and height scalars are swapped

    :Related: ``None``
    :Example: ``None``